House Jan. 6 committee subpoenas Giuliani, Sidney Powell

 Giuliani’s lawyer, Robert Costello, said Tuesday he will review the subpoena but notes there are significant legal barriers to Giuliani providing information related to his work.

 “It should be obvious, even to a non-lawyer like Bennie Thompson, that besides executive privilege we have attorney-client privilege and to my knowledge Donald Trump hasn’t waived that privilege,” Costello said in a statement to The Post.
-“The reality is that this is just more political theater from the committee.”
+“The reality is that this is just more political theater from the committee.

 Thompson’s letter to Epshteyn references his presence at the Willard Hotel in the days leading up to Jan.
 6, along with his participation on a call with Trump on the morning of Jan.
 6 where options were discussed to delay the certification of election results.